exasol/virtual-schemas/doc/development/developing-sql-dialect/integration_testing_with_containers.md

 # Integration Testing with Containers

-Virtual Schema integration tests use `exasol-testcontainers` framework, which requires docker privileged mode to be available to run the tests.
+Virtual Schema integration tests use the `exasol-testcontainers` framework, which requires docker privileged mode to be available to run the tests.

 ## Overview